 UT employees interested in advancing their skills in customer service are invited to complete the Employee and Organizational Development Customer Service Certification.
 The prerequisite course, Customer Service 101, will be offered on Tuesday, July 17, and Thursday, October 25.
 The courses are free.

 Almost all of Staff Lot 9 west of Neyland Stadium will be closed from July 2 through July 9, as workers conduct a series of archaeological digs beneath the parking lot.
 The excavations are part of preparing the site for the construction of a proposed parking garage.

-The newest issue of Employee and Organizational Development’s employee course catalog “Training Pages” is now available online with course listings for January through June.
+The newest issue of Employee and Organizational Development’s employee course catalog “Training Pages” is now available online with course listings for July through December.
 Registration is now open for many classes.
 Employees interested in a variety of supervisory, management, and personal development classes can take advantage of this service by viewing the catalog online.